 Beat in 2 tablespoons of heavy cream, stirring on medium until combined and creamy.
 Check the consistency and see if it is creamy enough to spread on the blondies.
 If not, then add one more tablespoon of heavy cream to the mixture.

-Remove the blondies from the pan using the parchment paper and spread the frosting, making sure to cover all of it.
+Remove the blondies from the pan and spread the frosting, making sure to cover all of it.

 Cover the frosting with the remaining crushed peppermint candies.